Alligators in the Everglades

 Alligators aren’t picky when it comes to eating.
 Alligators are carnivorous.
 They are also opportunistic predators and will eat anything that comes their way.
 They eat fish, snails and other invertebrates, birds, frogs and mammals of just about any size…They have extreemly powerful jaws that can crack turtle shells and bones with ease.
 They use their razor sharp teeth to seize and hold their prey, swallowing small prey whole.
 If the prey is large, they shake it apart into smaller, manageable pieces.
 Alligators don’t eat humans, but they are territorial animals and will attack if you get too close or threaten their young.

 The American alligator lives in the southern United States , from North Carolina to Texas to the southern tips of Florida.
 They live in fresh water and brackish environments.
 Lakes, ponds, canals, slow moving rivers and swamps .
 Over 1.5 million alligators call Florida home and close to 200,000 alligators are living here in the Florida Everglades.
-The Everglades National Park is the only eco system in the world where you will find both the American alligators and crocodiles co-existing side by side, nature tours with The River Of Grass!
+The Everglades National Park is the only eco system in the world where you will find both the American alligators and crocodiles co-existing side by side, nature tours with The River Of Grass are the best alligator adventures.

 How long do alligators live – Lifespan